 Instead of waiting in a winding line at the bottom floor of the bookstore, students now obtain their textbooks by mail or digital download.
 For an independent bookseller built on in-person business, that took some getting used to.
 “We have to process, pick, pack and ship every order,” says Little, and it’s a big deal for a small staff.
 But the bookstore adapted on the fly, keeping a CDC-sanctioned distance between themselves and wiping down surfaces as they worked.
 It’s been good practice for summer quarter, which will also be online.

-It’s quite a way to mark the book store’s 120th anniversary.
+It’s quite a way to mark the bookstore’s 120th anniversary.
 Opened by two students in 1900, operating out of a coat closet next to the President’s Office in Denny Hall, the shop relocated to the basement in 1908.
-But by 1924, the fire marshal kicked the organization off campus, flagging its setup as unsafe, and the book store moved into an old billiards hall on the Ave.
+But by 1924, the fire marshal kicked the organization off campus, flagging its setup as unsafe, and The bookstore moved into an old billiards hall on the Ave.
 “Sometimes I don’t know where the University Book Store ends and the University begins,” says Little.
 “We are part of the fabric of the campus culture.
-Everyone has a book store memory.”
+Everyone has a bookstore memory.”

-1992: UW pounds Michigan to win the Rose Bowl.
+UW pounds Michigan to win the Rose Bowl.
 Husky gear becomes even more in style, representing 10% of all store sales.